Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 In all of our bike reviews you’ll find a confirmed weight, which is taken with the tyres set up tubeless and with no pedals installed.
 However, since we’re not always testing bikes at the same price point (we’ll often receive whatever model is available at the time), those weights aren’t really comparable.
 Also, some XC bikes are still sold without a dropper post, which obviously tilts the weight balance in their favour.

-For those reasons, it’s no surprise that the extremely premium Trek Supercaliber 9.9 XX1 AXS is the lightest XC bike we’ve tested at just 9.5kg.
-The heaviest bike in our list is the 11.3kg Giant Anthem, though it is less than half the price of the Supercaliber, and it also comes with a full-length dropper post.
+For those reasons, it’s no surprise that the Canyon Lux World Cup CFR Team is the lightest XC bike in this list at 10.22kg.
+The heaviest bike is the 11.57kg Orbea Oiz M10, though it does feature 20mm more travel at both ends and a full-length dropper post.

-Amusingly, the lightest XC bike is supposedly the Specialized S-Works Epic EVO, which has more travel than the Epic World Cup, and almost every other frame in that list.
+Amusingly, the lightest XC bike is supposedly the Specialized S-Works Epic EVO, which has more travel than almost every frame in the above list.
+However, Specialized has acknowledged that it’s become more realistic about its claimed weights in recent years, so it’s entirely possible that the Epic World Cup frame is actually lighter.

-Now I’ll point out here that since all of those figures are claimed weights from the manufacturers, we’ll have to take them with a pinch of salt.
-It’s not always clear whether their listed weight is for a painted frame, or what size.
-For example, most manufacturers leave out the rear thru-axle for some reason.
+Indeed since all of these claimed weights are from the manufacturers, it’s important to take them with a pinch of salt.
+It’s not always clear whether a listed weight is for a painted frame, or what size.
+Often chainstay protectors and cable ports are omitted, and most manufacturers leave out the rear thru-axle for some reason.

 2022 canyon lux trail cf 9